-- 4.3.
+- 4.4.
 The Reception Desk is open daily 8.30am to 5pm, from Monday to Friday.
-Students are informed during orientation the hours that the campus is open and that some areas of the campus are under constant camera surveillance. - 4.4.
+Students are informed during orientation the hours that the campus is open and that some areas of the campus are under constant camera surveillance. - 4.5.
 Students are encouraged to approach the Reception Desk for general enquiries or information, for example: directions, public transport, banking and other day-to-day needs or student support needs.
-Students will be advised to complete a Student Services Request form when student support is required. - 4.5.
-The Student Experience team can be accessed by students studying off campus by email or through the Learning Management system (Moodle). - 4.6.
+Students will be advised to complete a Student Services Request form when student support is required. - 4.6.
+Students are encouraged to make contact with the Student Experience team if they feel that their personal circumstances are having an adverse effect on their study, and they require support.
+The Student Experience team can be accessed by students studying off campus by email or through the Learning Management system (Moodle). - 4.7.
 The Student Experience staff facilitate access to learning support services consistent with the requirements of the course, mode of study and the learning needs of overseas student cohorts, including having and implementing documented processes for supporting and maintaining contact with overseas students undertaking online or distance units of study.
-For example, during the COVID19 pandemic when online study was required, the Institute's Student Experience staff held weekly online support sessions for all students studying online. - 4.7.
-The campus emergency evacuation plan is explained to students during orientation and is set out in the Emergency Management plan.
+For example, during the COVID19 pandemic when online study was required, the Institute's Student Experience staff held weekly online support sessions for all students studying online.